mmilano/sketch-rotate-artboards/README.md

 ## Change Log
 v1.0.2: 2017-09-18

-* Updated to support Sketch's built-in (and unsatisfactorily documented, from the creator point-of-view) plugin update system.
+* Updated to support Sketch's built-in (and unsatisfactorily documented, in the opinion of this creator) plugin update system.

 v1.0.1: 2017-02-25